 Then I threaded a pipe-cleaner around the edges and twisted the ends in place.

-The Hooligans then “sewed” their heart with the yarn and lengths of plastic.
-Sewing or lacing is a great activity to help strengthen fine motor skills, and providing an assortment of materials for your children to sew with adds visual interest and texture to the project.
+Providing an assortment of materials for your children to sew with adds visual interest and texture to the project.

 When we were finished, I tied a piece of yarn to the top of each heart so they could be hung in a window or on a door knob.